Best Things to Do in Myeongdong, Seoul

 Lotte Department Store

-Bargain-hunters will be in paradise here.
+Bargain hunters will be in paradise here.
 The sheer size means you’ll enjoy never-ending sales and discounts as you swing from floor to floor.

 Best of all, Lotte Department Store is geared towards international shoppers.
-It’s a duty-free shop that offer tax refunds to foreigners.
+It’s a duty-free shop that offers tax refunds to foreigners.
 You can even pay for your items and have them waiting for you at the airport on your day of departure.

 Getting there: Head over to Euljiro 1-ga Station on Line 2.
 The store is connected to Exits 7 & 8.